-Right, get up off the couch (you don’t have to move far) and limber up, Mark Laws has devised a workout that involves not having to leave you living room.
+Time for a sofa workout: Right, get up off the couch (you don’t have to move far) and limber up, Mark Laws has devised a workout that involves not having to leave your living room.
 Hurrah!

-Science tells us that during the next few months the gravitational pull from our sofa’s is at its strongest.
+Science tells us that during winter the gravitational pull from our sofa’s is at its strongest.
 So strong in fact, that you might not even be able to remove yourself from its warm snuggly vice-like grip.

 You can either work through each exercise one at a time during the ad breaks, or you can perform the entire thing in one go and then reward yourself with a ‘Homes Under the Hammer’ marathon…don’t pretend you don’t know what I’m talking about!